 The failure to diagnose a heart attack is one of the most devastating forms of a failure to diagnose an illness.
 Usually, time is critical when a person is experiencing a heart attack.
 A heart attack happens when there is a blockage in the flow of blood to the heart.
 If the heart does not receive blood, it can not function as the heart muscle.
 It may be that a person has a build-up of cholesterol in the arteries, and this prevents blood from flowing through the vessels.

 Before a heart attack occurs, there are usually warning signs that a person is at risk for a heart attack.
 A doctor may be able to notice that a person has high cholesterol levels, and he or she could provide a warning to a patient in regards to these high levels.
-It is important for a patient to take any preventive measure that he or she can to eliminate the risk of a heart attack.
-However, patients who are unaware that they may be at risk for developing a heart attack may now change their eating or exercise habits.
+It is important for a patient to take any preventive measure that he or she can eliminate the risk of a heart attack.
+However, patients who are unaware that they may be at risk of developing a heart attack may now change their eating or exercise habits.
 This can lead to a heart attack, in addition to the lack of medication or other measures that a doctor could provide.

-If you were at risk for developing a heart attack and never received any sort of warning from your doctor about your increased risk, then you may be eligible to receive damages.
+If you were at risk of developing a heart attack and never received any sort of warning from your doctor about your increased risk, then you may be eligible to receive damages.
 Those who have developed heart disease and other heart issues that have gone unrecognized by medical professionals deserve to receive compensation.
 A failure to diagnose heart attack attorney can investigate one’s case to see whether it has a likelihood of success.

 Physicians Appreciation of the Signs of a Heart Attack in Their Patients